 It is very common in families for children to feel bummed about the new baby on the way.
 Feelings of resentment, jealousy and unhappiness start to develop as the date gets closer.
 In some cases your child may feel excited about their new little brother or sister to be born, these feelings may arise after your new baby is delivered.
 Children often worry that a baby will in some way replace them as mommy’s special little girl or boy.

 And when your child sees all the attention you’re giving to your new baby, she’ll become even more concerned.
-Fortunately, there are steps you can take to prevent your child feeling this way, and help ensure a happy household with your growing family…
+Fortunately, there are steps you can take to prevent your child from feeling this way, and help ensure a happy household with your growing family…

 Get Your Child Involved